Aider-AI/aider/examples/README.md

 #### > The user's chat messages are bold and shown on a prompt line like this.
 They contain they user's change requests, clarifications, etc.

-Responses from GPT-4 are in a plain font like this, and often include colorized code blocks that specify edits to the code.
+Responses from GPT-4 are in a plain font like this, and often include colorized "edit blocks" that specify edits to the code.
-Here's a sample edit that switches from printing a blank line to printing "hello world" in the file `hello.py`:
+Here's a sample edit block that switches from printing a blank line to printing "hello world" in the file `hello.py`:

 ```python
 hello.py